kanru-wang/notes/simple_deployment.md

     - Define the API endpoints (Flask) i.e. what are the response codes, 200, 400, 401...
     - URL of the endpoint
     - Validate the JSON schema of inputs/outputs
-- Code saved to Artifactory
+- Code and model saved to Artifactory
 - During inference:
     - Business application passes an identity access token to a Kong API endpoint
     - Kong API endpoint triggers the model (Kong uses OpenAPI/Swagger files)

-For both Batch and Near Real Time, the model inference and data pre/post-processing can be run in a docker container running on AWS ECS.
+    - The pre-processing, model inference, and post-processing can be run in a docker container running on AWS ECS.